 Instructions

-- Coat the center of a sheet of foil with cooking spray or a small amount of olive oil.
-Place the salmon in the center of the foil.
+- Prepare the Foil: Lightly coat the center of a sheet of foil with cooking spray or a drizzle of olive oil.
+Place the salmon fillet in the middle.

-- Spoon the butter mixture over the salmon and spread to cover the top of the fish.
+- Season the Salmon: Spread the butter mixture evenly over the top of the salmon

 Notes

-- Bake the foil packet on a sheet pan.
+- Use a Sheet Pan: Always place the foil packet on a baking sheet for easy handling.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.